PrimeAcademy/dockerizing-application/README.md

 The following is a brief description of Docker Containers and what they have to offer from the [getting started page](https://www.docker.com/get-started) of the [docker site](https://www.docker.com).

-Building and deploying new applications is faster with containers.
-Docker containers wrap up software and its dependencies into a standardized unit for software development that includes everything it needs to run: code, runtime, system tools and libraries.
-This guarantees that your application will always run the same and makes collaboration as simple as sharing a container image (see [docker's get started page](https://www.docker.com/get-started)).
+Building and deploying applications can be made faster with containers.
+Docker containers wrap up software and its dependencies into a standardized unit for software development that includes everything needed to run: code, runtime, system tools, and libraries.
+This guarantees that the application will always run the same and makes collaboration much simpler (see [docker's get started page](https://www.docker.com/get-started)).
+The containers help to ensure that all environments have the exact same setups.

-Docker containers whether [Windows](https://www.docker.com/products/windows-containers) or Linux are backed by Docker tools and APIs and help you build better software:
+Docker containers whether [Windows](https://www.docker.com/products/windows-containers) or Linux are backed by Docker tools and APIs helping to build consistent environments:

 - Onboard faster and stop wasting hours trying to set up development environments, spin up new instances and make copies of production code to run locally.
 - Enable polyglot development and use any language, stack or tools without worry of application conflicts.